STORYMIRROR

 His perplexed father replied, “Unbelievable!”

-He started thinking, "Had he not got a lead on time, Ajay would have flown out of the country and I would have repented for the biggest blunder of my career.
-Thanks to William for coming at the right time.
+He started thinking, “Had he not got a lead on time, Ajay would have flown out of the country and I would have repented for the biggest blunder of my career.
+Thanks to William for coming to me at the right time.
 Why did I refuse to hear out William?
 Veeir sensed the emergency and convinced me to speak with William without any delay.
-I wonder, Veeir can do so."
+I wonder, Veeir can do so.”

 How do you want to use this power hereafter?”

-"Dad, let us ink it as top secret.
-Our nation is a victim of the cross-border terrorism.
+“Dad, let us ink it as top secret.
+Our nation is A victim of the cross-border terrorism.
 Thousands of innocent people are dying every now and then and the nation is in grief almost every day.
-I want to read the suspect's mind and pass on the information to the police to save thousands of lives from terrorist attacks every now and then."
+I want to read the suspect's mind and pass on the information to the police to save thousands of lives from terrorist attacks every now and then.”

-Dad swelled with pride on hearing Veeir's thoughts.
-"It is a wonderful scheme but I doubt how it is going to work?
-You are not a part of the secret mission of the police or the intelligence squad."
+Abhishek swelled with pride on hearing Veeir’s thoughts.
+“It is a wonderful scheme but I doubt how it is going to work?
+You are not a part of the secret mission of the police or the intelligence squad.”

-Mr. Kapoor took a deep breath.
+Abhishek took a deep breath.

-"Dad, you must be having a list of suspected individuals who are connected with groups of terrorist organizations.
-Most of the suspects are from JMI University.
+“Dad, you must be having a list of suspected individuals who are connected with groups of terrorist organisations.
+Most of the suspects are from JMI university.
 You may request the vice chancellor to put an inter college cricket tournament in the university campus and may tell the selectors to pick up primarily those youth who are in the suspect list of the police and need to be thoroughly investigated.
 You may engage some of your skilled officers in the camp by recruiting them as coaches, umpires and technical experts of the tournament.
 These officers should try to promote and come close to the suspected ones.
-The more they get close to the suspected ones they will get an idea of their activities albeit.
+The more they get close to the suspected ones they will get an idea of their activities, though in albeit.
 Then I can get friendly with prime suspects and can read their minds.
-The reading then could be used to locate and defuse their nefarious plans."
+The reading then could be used to locate and defuse their nefarious plans.”

 Multiple threats of bombing and terrorist attacks were defused in time and police nabbed hundreds of suspects for heinous crimes and encountered the deadliest against humanity.
 The nation was much safer now.